rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/How_to_Register_Your_CNDA2_Account.md

 1. Ensure **A New CNDA Account** is selected
 2. Replace the generated username with your existing CNDA1 username
+3. If you do not have a CNDA1 username, please pick a username for CNDA2.
+Don't leave it at that default WUSTL number that is pre-filled.

 ::: danger Username Requirement
 You must enter the username you currently use on CNDA1.
 If you use a different username, your project access cannot be linked automatically.
 Your WashU Key is assigned an internal ID that only WashU IT can see — your CNDA1 username is the only identifier we have to connect your new account to your existing projects.
 :::

-3. Verify your first and last name are in the correct fields — some browsers autofill them in reverse order, as shown in the screenshot above.
+4. Verify your first and last name are in the correct fields — some browsers autofill them in reverse order, as shown in the screenshot above.
 Correct manually if needed.
-4. Click **Register**
+5. Click **Register**

 ---